Protein:

 Repeat the process with the remaining tacos.

 Serve the Brisket Quesabirria Tacos with some of the warm consommé, hot sauce, or salsa.
 Enjoy with some fresh guacamole, charro beans, and perhaps a spicy Margarita or Mezcal Paloma.
+The shredded beef tacos are also traditionally served with cilantro, diced onions, lime slices, and grilled jalapenos.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.